biolink/biolink-model/docs/sequence_variant_qualifier.md

----
-parent: Slots
-title: biolink:sequence_variant_qualifier
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: sequence_variant_qualifier
+# Type: sequence variant qualifier

 a qualifier used in an association where the variant

 URI: [biolink:sequence_variant_qualifier](https://w3id.org/biolink/vocab/sequence_variant_qualifier)

 ## Domain and Range